-We are pleased to announce that ExoPolymer has been awarded a Phase I SBIR grant from the USDA.
+ExoPolymer has been awarded a Phase I SBIR grant under the Biofuel and Bio-Based Products topic area from the National Institute of Food and Agriculture, part of the USDA.
 This non equity funding will help us develop robust fermentation processes and map rheological performance of our next generation hydrocolloids.
 We are eager to start work on the project and generate important data for our strains and products!

 ExoPolymer, a biotechnology company that specializes in next generation biopolymers for the healthcare, personal care, and food markets, is pleased to announce the first major participant in our Seed funding round, the Investment Group of Santa Barbara (IGSB).
 IGSB has funded a diverse set of companies in their portfolio and has a strong track record of success.
 Their early participation will allow ExoPolymer to expand operations and to conduct specific research activities for our first target market.